 Our suffragette recipe this week is pretty straightforward - thin, crispy ginger snaps!
 We used about 5 cups of flour in the recipe, plus more for our rolling surface.
 We chilled the dough before rolling, an easy way to improve rolling in a modern kitchen with electric refrigeration.
 We rolled the dough very thin, cut and baked on parchment-lined baking sheets for 8-10 minutes at 375 degrees.
 Then - and this is important if you are like us and prefer a very crispy cookie - after cooling the cookies on wire racks, we baked them again for 10 more minutes in a 300-degree oven.
 These are wonderful dunked in milk!

-Ginger snaps will be for sale for $2 at our farm market shed.
+Ginger snaps will be for sale for $2 at our farm market shed and the Union County Farmers Market.
 Proceeds benefit the Union County Historical Society.